 Judgement on constitutional review of the Parliament Decision No. 172 of 15 October 2015 on approval the lifting parliamentary immunity of the Member of Parliament, Vladimir Filat (Complaint No. 39a/2015)

-Type of judgment: constitutionality review of laws, regulations and decisions of Parliament
+Type of judgment: constitutional review of laws, regulations and decisions of the Parliament

-Provision: Provisions recognized in part constitutional / unconstitutional
+Provision: Provisions declared constitutional in part/unconstitutional in part

 1. The case originates in the complaint lodged with the Constitutional Court on 19 October 2015, according to art.
 25 let. g) of the Law on Constitutional Court and art.
 38 para.
 (1) let. g) of the Constitutional Jurisdiction Code, by 18 MPs from the parliamentary faction of the Liberal Democrat Party of Moldova, for constitutional review of the Parliament Decision No. 172 of 15 October 2015 on approval of the lifting of the parliamentary immunity of the Member of Parliament, Vladimir Filat.